-If the situation in Australia does get bad, another question that will need to be addressed is what to do with our dead.
+If the situation in Australia were to significantly worsen, another question that will need to be addressed is what to do with our dead.

 Morbidly, satellite images show that Iran has been forced to build mass burial pits to deal with the sudden spike in the number of coronavirus deaths.

-Meanwhile, Italy has experienced 3,760 deaths from coronavirus and their funeral industry is struggling to process this volume of deceased.
-Their morgues are inundated and there are lines of coffins being formed for cremation outside crematoriums.
+Meanwhile, the funeral industry in Italy has struggled to process the number of their deceased.
+Their morgues have been inundated and lines of coffins were formed for cremation outside crematoriums.

 In the cremation process, it takes over an hour for a body to be fully cremated.
 Running a cremator for 24 hours a day would only allow you to cremate fewer than 24 bodies per day.
-Put this in the context that overnight Italy reported 800 deaths and the math just doesn’t add up.
+Put this in the context that overnight, some countries are reporting over 1,000 dead, the math just doesn’t add up.

-As discussed above, with the current measures the Australian government has imposed, funerals with 10 or fewer guests are still permitted.
+As discussed above, with the current measures the Australian government has imposed, funerals are still permitted, albeit in line with local social distancing rules, including travel restrictions.
 However, this does not mean that we should not be careful and take additional precautions when organising funerals in the time of COVID-19.
 In fact, there are a number of very practical options that you should consider if you are arranging a funeral to minimise and prevent the spread of the virus.

 One idea is to use the power of technology.
 Almost all funeral directors are now able to arrange a videographer to record a funeral for you, and some are even equipped to live-stream the service.
 This offers the opportunity for those who are unable to be physically present to virtually “attend” the funeral service from the comfort and safety of their own homes.